 • These are additional opportunities for exposure and social capital building.

-• Topics include DEI, imposter syndrome, negotiation, managing up and other important essential skills.
+• Topics include giving and receiving feedback, imposter syndrome, negotiation, managing up and other important essential skills.

 Beyond the StreetWise Bridge